ModularSoftAU/ArrowPrayer/README.md

 | blacklist [add/remove/list] [discordid] | If people are rude or abuse the system, blacklist them by adding and removing people and listing who is currently on it. |

 ## Usage
 Prayer requests can be made using `.pray [request]`.
-Prayer requests will pop up in the channel specified under `prayerchannel`.
+Prayer requests will pop up in the channel specified under `prayerchannel`.<br>
 ![](https://i.imgur.com/bercLQj.png)

-A copy of the prayer request is send to the specified `prayerlogchannel` to monitor users who may abuse the system.
+A copy of the prayer request is send to the specified `prayerlogchannel` to monitor users who may abuse the system.<br>
 ![](https://i.imgur.com/1HwKQDF.png)